UCL-RITS/mkdocs-rc-docs/mkdocs-project-dir/docs/Software.md

 ### ABAQUS

+ABAQUS is a commercial software suite for finite element analysis and computer-aided engineering.

 You must be authorised by the Mech Eng Department before you can be added to the group controlling access to ABAQUS (legabq).

 A serial interactive analysis can be run on the compute nodes (via a `qrsh` session) like this: